+How can you increase your chance to find a job in nursing after you graduate?
 It’s a well-known fact that nursing school is brutal.
-There’s a lot of late nights studying, the pressure of a seemingly endless schedule, and at the end of it all, intimidating proficiency tests stand ready to bar your entrance into the real world just as you reach the finish line.
-Getting a nursing degree is definitely not for the faint of heart, but the benefits of being able to make a real difference in the lives of your patients makes it all worthwhile.
+There are a lot of late nights studying, the pressure of a seemingly endless schedule, and at the end of it all, intimidating proficiency tests stand ready to bar your entrance into the real world just as you reach the finish line.
+Getting a nursing degree is definitely not for the faint of heart, but the benefits of being able to make a real difference in the lives of your patients make it all worthwhile.

 Even though you’re in a noble profession and no one will truly understand how hard you’ve worked the last several years to obtain your nursing degree, the odds are still good you’ll receive rejection before you find your dream position.
 Take heart, though – the U.S. Department of Labor estimates that nursing employment is expected to grow 19 percent from 2012 to 2022, which is faster than the average for all occupations.
 You’ve chosen a good career, as these stats prove, and it’s likely only a matter of time before the job you’ve been dreaming about presents itself to you.

 Brush Up The Resume

 Never underestimate the power of a good resume.
 A career coach and strategist Adele Scheel recommend starting the resume-building process even before you leave school to increase the chance to find a job.
 Says Scheel: “While the resume itself might not get you the job, you won’t get the job without it.
 So make it as perfect as you can.”